dirk-w85/devwks-2034/README.md

 ```

 ### Defining a ThousandEyes test in Terraform code
 Now that we’ve included and configured the ThousandEyes Terraform Provider, let’s define a new ThousandEyes test using Terraform code.
-Add the following block to your “main.tf” file.
+Add the following block to your **main.tf** file.

 ```
 resource "thousandeyes_http_server" "api_thousandeyes_http_test" {